 The explosive growth in e-commerce and CEP is nothing new.
 Combined with a continuing labor shortage it is becoming more challenging to meet the increasing demand in these markets.
 Complete or partial automation offers the tools to face the growth while maintaining profitability.

-The following years an increase in robotics is inevitable.
-To provide some insight in the possibilities we created an automated process for the warehouse of the future.
+In the following years an increase in robotics is inevitable.
+To provide some insight into the possibilities we created an automated process for the warehouse of the future.

 - Mobile robot

 These robots pick up incoming roll containers and take them to an automated tipper.
-From there on they are emptied onto a inclining paddle belt which moves the items towards the sorter.
+From there on they are emptied onto an inclining paddle belt which moves the items towards the sorter.

 - Robotic arms